cisaacstern/netcdf-opening-profiles/README.md

 An opening profile for each of the datasets below was saved to file with iPython's [`%%prun -D` magic](http://ipython.org/ipython-doc/2/api/generated/IPython.core.magics.execution.html#IPython.core.magics.execution.ExecutionMagics.prun).

 > Here, "opening" means calling `xr.open_dataset` on an fsspec `OpenFile`.
-This call was run from a Pangeo notebook running in GCP's region `us-central1-b` and the target file is located on Pangeo Forge's GCS cache, which is also located in Google's `us-central` region.
+This call was run from a Pangeo notebook running in GCP's region `us-central1-b`.
+All target files are located on Pangeo Forge's GCS cache, which is also located in the `us-central` region.
 The notebook used to run these profiles is located in the [project repo](https://github.com/cisaacstern/netcdf-opening-profiles/blob/main/profiles.ipynb).

 To view a Snakeviz rendering of each of these profiles in your browser, click on the dataset name in the table below.